Listen to this post or read below:

 Your why may change over time, or you might have several reasons why you want to engage in recovery work.
 Some of these reasons may even seem to contradict each other, which is perfectly fine.
 What’s important is that you start thinking about your why — not the why you feel you should have, or the one someone else wants you to have.
 Your why.

 When I started the process of recovery, my why was ending flashbacks of childhood sexual abuse.
 Yet my why has changed a dozen times since then.
 My why has been about intimacy in my marriage, productivity in my work, regaining my spirituality, and other reasons.
-Having a specific why has helped motivate me to continually engage in recovery work, since I’m focusing on who I want to become rather than what happened, which is painful for me.
+Having a specific why has helped motivate me to continually engage in recovery work, since I’m focusing on who I want to become rather than painful memories of what happened.
 Having a why doesn’t mean suddenly the fragmented memories or obsessive remembering disappear.
-Rather, having a why is a way to turn away from these natural reactions to sexual abuse and start creating a more hopeful view on life.
+Rather, having a why is a way to turn away from these natural reactions to sexual trauma and start creating a more hopeful view on life.
 Even small goals when reached can counteract a defeatist mindset.
 This is how resiliency is built: one success at a time.

 Below are a few questions that may help you determine your why.
 You can always share your responses in the comments below, but please review the Guidelines for Commenting if you haven’t already, and always prioritize your recovery.
-Next week I’ll cover a bit more about goal setting and simple ways to increase the likelihood of success.
+In the next post I cover a bit more about goal setting and simple ways to increase the likelihood of success.

-Ask yourself, “If I were to be fully recovered from sexual abuse, what would be different about my life?”
+Ask yourself, “If I were to be fully recovered from sexual trauma, what would be different about my life?”

 © 2018 Laura K Kerr, PhD.
 All rights reserved (applies to writing and photography).